 Have Your Say

 Let us know what you think of the Walking Dead Attraction?
 Did it scare the pants off you or did you find it no issue?
 Were the sets Too real or just cardboard and red paint?
-Let us know in the comments below along with any question you may have.
+Let us know in the comments below along with any questions you may have.